 Although the idea of the G-spot has been around for centuries, it’s only been known as the G-spot since the 1980s, named after German gynecologist Eric Grafenberg.

-But the existence and exact biology of the G-spot is a hotly debated and controversial topic.
-So what’s the real deal with this secretive part of the female anatomy?
+But the existence and exact biology of the G-spot is still a hotly debated topic.
+Does it even exist, or is it just another way to stimulate the clitoris?

 Does it exist or not?
 What the research says

 There’s still a lot of scientific debate around the existence of the G-spot, for two main reasons.
 Firstly, scientists haven’t been able to prove that a unique G-spot exists, even through imaging scans and biopsy.

 Secondly, although many women can orgasm when that area is stimulated, others don’t find it so special.
 S

 In 2012, researchers in the U.S. reviewed nearly 100 studies spanning 60 years, and concluded that the G-Spot probably doesn’t exist.

 But could it be a hidden part of the clitoris?

 However, researchers in France a different theory.
 Based on ultrasounds of women during finger penetration, they discovered that stimulating the G-Spot might actually be reaching an internal part of the clitoris (which definitely exists).
 They reported: